XXXBold/PCSX2_MultiConfigTool/README.md

 If you occur any problems, or have ideas for improvments, let me know.

-I'll put precompiled versions for Windows here:https://github.com/XXXBold/PCSX2_MultiConfigTool/releases.
+I'll put precompiled versions for Windows here: https://github.com/XXXBold/PCSX2_MultiConfigTool/releases.
 If you want to compile it yourself, you need a C++11 Compiler and wxWidgets 3.0 dev files.
-To edit the GUI, use https://github.com/wxFormBuilder/wxFormBuilder for editing PCSX2Tool.fbp.
+To edit the GUI, use https://github.com/wxFormBuilder/wxFormBuilder for editing PCSX2Tool.fbp and use the generated C++ Source in the Project.
 Tell me if you need help or more information.

 Please apologize if something won't work as expected, that's my first Project in C++ :P